Use keywords to find the product you are looking for.

 This option permits the article to be visible, free of charge, to anyone in the world who has access to the internet.
 See the Optional Editorial Services List that you will receive at the time of acceptance of the manuscript by the Publisher for details.

 Manuscripts are received with the understanding that they have not been submitted to other scientific or medical journals or other publications.
 Manuscripts involving human and animal studies should have received formal approval by the author's Institutional Review Board, and clinical studies must adhere to the principles of the Declaration of Helsinki.
-Authors are encouraged to provide the names, e-mails, and affiliations of 2-4 professionals that the author feels may be qualified to review the submitted paper.
+Peer-review will be anonymous, but authors are still encouraged to provide the names, e-mails, and affiliations of 2-4 professionals that the author feels may be qualified to review the submitted paper.

 The manuscript should be written in English and submitted by e-mail to the Editor-in-Chief as an attachment (Rich Text Format).
 We follow the "Uniform requirements for manuscripts submitted to biomedical journals" (also called the Vancouver style - see